 Answer: A LOT!
 Visit the County's emergency preparedness website, ReadyNevadaCounty.org, for links to many great resources.

 - Ready/Set/Go Handbook - 36-page official Handbook for Wildfire Safety and Emergency Preparedness.
+This is the one mailed to every residential address in the county, every year.

 - CodeRED Emergency Alerts - official county alerts sent by phone, text and/or email.
 Sign up for CodeRED Emergency Alerts on this page.